CypherCove/gdx-cclibs/flexbatch/README.md

+# Project has moved

+Active development of FlexBatch has moved [here](https://github.com/CypherCove/FlexBatch).

 # FlexBatch
 FlexBatch is a library for LibGDX used for batching many small custom objects optimally.
 It can be used as a flexible version of SpriteBatch, but where the sprites can have custom parameters, multi-texturing, bump-mapped lighting, etc. It can also be used for small objects in 3D (for example, a flexible version of DecalBatch).